Angramme/polyrhythm3/questions.md

 - would you recommend this to a friend?
 - how did you hear about this web app?
 - what is missing from this app?
-- are you a musician/compositior/producer/hobbyist
+- are you a
+    - musician
+    - compositior
+    - producer
+    - hobbyist
 - do you earn money from your music related activities?
 - how advanced are you? <1y, 2-5y, 5-10y, >10y experience
 - what are your music related problems right now?